United States–China security cooperation

-As the biggest and second-biggest economies in the world, respectively, the United States and China possess a unique role in global society, which has impelled both of them to engineer a number of joint efforts in various policy areas.
+As the biggest and second-biggest economies in the world, respectively, they possess a unique role in global society.
+The United States and China have promoted a number of joint efforts in various policy areas, but these security cooperations have largely ended since the beginning of U.S.-China strategic competition.

 Overview

-The U.S.–China Strategic and Economic Dialogue is a high-level dialogue for the United States and China to discuss a wide range of regional and global strategic and economic issues between both countries.
-The establishment of the S&ED was announced on April 1, 2009 by U.S. President Barack Obama and Chinese President Hu Jintao.
+The establishment of the U.S.–China Strategic and Economic Dialogue was announced on April 1, 2009, by President of the United States Barack Obama and General Secretary of the Chinese Communist Party Hu Jintao.
+The format was such that high-level representatives of both countries and their delegations will meet annually at capitals alternating between the two countries.

 The upgraded mechanism replaced the former Senior Dialogue and Strategic Economic Dialogue, which started under the George W. Bush administration in 2006.

-The format is such that high-level representatives of both countries and their delegations will meet annually at capitals alternating between the two countries.

 In 2014, China and the US were among 21 countries who signed an agreement to implement the Code for Unplanned Encounters at Sea. in order to foster improved communications and interactions between warships of different nations who may have encounters on the high seas.

 In August 2017, a new agreement was signed by US and Chinese high-ranking officers, to foster a useful strategic communication process between the two militaries.

+Since the overall deterioration of United States–China relations in 2018, the communication between the US military and its Chinese counterparts has basically stagnated.
+Although the Biden administration requested the establishment of a hotline, it was rejected by the Chinese side.